The Wrapbook Team

 We leverage at least AES 256-bit encryption at rest.
 And we support TLS 1.2 and above on our application.
 Older versions such as 1.1 and below have been phased out of our environment.

-Gauge credibility of vendor from their third-party audits & SOC reports
+Gauge credibility of vendors from their third-party audits & SOC reports

-They often provide credibility through Service Organization Controls (SOC) reports.
+They often provide their assessment of the organization’s credibility through Service Organization Controls (SOC) reports.

-For an organization like Wrapbook, SOC auditing tests integrity and the strength of our IT controls, business processes, and financial processing.
-We often hire third parties to take us through SOC audits to ensure we’re meeting standards.
+For an organization like Wrapbook, SOC auditing tests the integrity and strength of our IT controls, business processes, and financial processing.
+We engage third party auditors to take us through SOC audits to ensure we’re meeting standards.
 This communicates to our clients our proficiency in codes of practice, workflows, and protocols.
 Wrapbook has both SOC 1 and SOC 2 attestation reports.

-When selecting financial vendors to help run your business, make sure they can openly discuss these security measures and have the reports and organizations to verify their credibility.
+When selecting financial vendors to help run your business, make sure they can openly discuss these security measures and have the reports to verify their credibility.

-While a crew member should never accidentally (or intentionally) disseminate your intellectual property, the safer option is prevention—creating instances where they never have unnecessary access in the first place.
+While a crew member should never accidentally (or intentionally) give out your intellectual property, the safer option is prevention—creating instances where they never have unnecessary access in the first place.
 When it comes to information limitation, this is where digital software solutions like Wrapbook come in.

-Data encryption keeps your information secure but it’s still available to those who need it, keeping your production running quickly and safely.
+Data encryption keeps your information secure but still available to those who need it, keeping your production running efficiently and safely.

 Data encryption is a digital security method that encodes information, making data incomprehensible to all users except those with the encryption key.
-In the context of a production company, this ensures that information still quickly travels across digital systems for all members.
-But, more sensitive info can only be accessed by higher-level production members.
+In the context of a production company, this ensures that information still quickly travels across digital systems for all members who should access it.

-When applying this system to Wrapbook and production payroll, you get a powerful tool that allows the easy submission of payroll and tax documents, backed by airtight data security.
+When applying this system to Wrapbook and production payroll, you get a powerful tool that allows the easy submission of payroll and tax documents, backed by robust data security.

-Wrapbook’s program serves as a database of production startwork, employee tax forms, and production finances.
-Through data encryption, crew members regularly interacting with our software can only access their respective payroll and tax documents.
+Wrapbook’s system serves as a database of production startwork, employee tax forms, production finances, and more.
+Through our database design , crew members regularly interacting with our platform can only access their respective payroll and tax documents.
+Through Wrapbook’s access control features, production managers have the flexibility to design levels of access that work for you and your production.

-Biometric authentication methods (like Face ID and Touch ID) seal any sensitive tax, income, or other identifying information within each user’s profile.
+Biometric authentication methods (like Face ID and Touch ID) on biometric-supported devices seal any sensitive tax, income, or other identifying information within each user’s profile.

-For production members and admin handling larger picture tasks like running payroll, collecting tax documents, or assisting members in finding their information, Wrapbook’s roles and permissions allow access for those who need it.
-Within Wrapbook’s system, production heads have different levels of access.
-Admin roles can access worker documents or approve payroll requests, and higher-level account roles can closely monitor finances and get into the details of production tax work.
+For production members and admins handling larger picture tasks like running payroll, collecting tax documents, or assisting members in finding their information, Wrapbook’s roles and permissions allow access for those who need it.
+Within the Wrapbook system, production heads can be granted different levels of access.
+For example, certain roles can access worker documents or approve payroll requests, while higher-level account roles can closely track finances and get into the details of production tax work.

 Digital solutions solve the problem of too much information in too many places.
 Wrapbook uses data encryption to smartly protect sensitive information and make it accessible to only those who need it.